Am I a Candidate for Prominent Ear Surgery (Otoplasty)?

 At Restore SD Plastic surgery, we pride ourselves in delivering safe, consistent, and reproducible results.
 Smoking tobacco or using any nicotine products has adverse effects on wound healing.
 Your risk of tissue loss, infection, and prolonged incision healing are much higher if you use nicotine.
-We recommend a nicotine free period of 8 weeks prior to surgery and a minimum 4 weeks post operatively.
+We recommend a nicotine-free period of 8 weeks prior to surgery and a minimum of 4 weeks post-operatively.
 We have a simple urinary nicotine test that we complete in the office to help you on your journey to a safe and gratifying surgical experience with us.

 If you have diabetes it is important to work with your medical team to maintain an ideal HbA1C.
 Diabetes can increase your risk for prolonged wound healing and certain types of infections.
 Surgery can be safely performed but requires a coordinated effort from patients, surgeons, and medical doctors to attain outstanding results.
 There are some instances where your Restore SD surgeon may want to postpone surgery until your diabetes is under better control.

 How soon can I travel after having prominent ear surgery?